The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: Introduction

 \subsubsection{Main results}

 In their seminal paper \cite{AB}, Atiyah and Bott studied the Yang--Mills functional $\mathcal{YM}$ over a compact Riemann surface from a Morse--Bott theoretical point of view.
 This led them to the discovery of a close correspondence between the Morse theoretical picture of a stratification of the space $\A(P)/\mathcal G(P)$ into stable manifolds and certain moduli spaces of semi-stable holomorphic vector bundles, and initiated a lot of further research in algebraic geometry as documented e.g.~by the review article \cite{Kirwan} by Kirwan.
 In \cite{AB}, Atiyah and Bott pointed out that in the genus zero case the Yang--Mills critical points correspond via a so called holonomy map to closed geodesics in $G$.
 This observation was subsequently made more explicit through works by Gravesen \cite{Gravesen} and Friedrich and Habermann \cite{FriedrichHabermann}.
-In these articles, a holonomy map $\Phi\colon\A(P)\to\Omega G$ is constructed which assigns to a connection $A$ its holonomy along the greater arcs connecting the north and south pole in $\Sigma$, cf.~Appendix \ref{holmapappendix} for details.
+In these articles, a holonomy map $\Phi\colon\A(P)\to\Omega G$ is constructed which assigns to a connection $A$ its holonomy along the greater arcs in $\Sigma$ connecting the north and south pole, cf.~Appendix \ref{holmapappendix} for details.
 The map $\Phi$ is equivariant with respect to the actions of $\mathcal G(P)$ by gauge transformations and of $G$ by conjugation.
 It furthermore maps critical points of the Yang--Mills functional to closed geodesics in $G$ (of a certain homotopy type, determined by the bundle $P$), preserving the Morse indices.
-The natural question, raised by Atiyah, whether this apparent close relation between the two sets of generators of Morse complexes extends to the full Morse theory picture has not been resolved so far.
-However, a formal consideration invoking an adiabatic limit of a certain deformation of the Riemannian metric on $\Sigma=S^2$ indicates a positive answer to his question.
+The natural question, raised by Atiyah, whether this apparent close relation between the aforementioned sets of generators of Morse complexes extends to the full Morse theory picture has not been resolved so far.
+However, a formal consideration invoking an adiabatic limit of a certain deformation of the standard Riemannian metric on $\Sigma=S^2$ indicates a positive answer to his question.
 Namely it is suggested that for a family of Riemannian metrics on $\Sigma$ which approximates a $\delta$-impulse on the equator, connecting trajectories of the Yang--Mills gradient flow could be constructed in a bijective way from from those of the heat flow \eqref{introdloopgradient1}.
-Such an approach, although successfully been followed in many related contexts (cf.~\cite{DoSal,JaNo}), did not result in a proof of Atiyah`s conjecture.
-Davies has obtained some interesting preliminary results in his PhD thesis supervised by Salamon.
+Such an approach, although successfully been followed in many related contexts (cf.~e.g.~\cite{DoSal,JaNo}), did not provide an answer to that question.
+However, Davies has obtained some interesting preliminary results in his unpublished PhD thesis \cite{Davies} supervised by Salamon.\\ The aim of the present paper is to settle Atiyah's question following a completely different approach.
+The guiding idea in our proof is to combine the $L^2$ gradient flows \eqref{introdYMgrad} and \eqref{introdloopgradient1} by studying a so-called {\emph{hybrid moduli space problem}}.
+For a given pair $\hat C^{\pm}$ of critical manifolds of the functionals $\YM$, respectively $\E$, we shall consider the space of configurations